-The student and one parent need to create an FSA ID in order to complete the FAFSA.
+You need to create an FSA ID in order to complete your FAFSA.
 You are the only person who should create your FSA ID.
-This is true for both the student and parent.
+This is true for both the student and parent(s).

 Since you will use this FSA ID in the years to come, use a permanent email address (not your school email address).
 If you need assistance creating or resetting your FSA ID, you can call Federal Student Aid at 1-800-433-3243.